JoshHuang9508/electron-audio-loopback/README.md

 ## Requirements

-- Electron >= 31.0.1
+- Electron >= 31.0.1 (this is cruicial, older Electron versions will not work!)
 - macOS 12.3+
 - Windows 10+
-- Most Linux distros
+- Most Linux distros with PulseAudio as a sound server

 ## Development